lokidamenace/computer_vision/README.md

 MSDS692_S40 Data Science Practicum

 Title: Building My Own ‘Google Translate’ for menus in Vietnamese
-Purpose: Use OCR to identify the Vietnamese words in images
+<br/>Purpose: Use OCR to identify the Vietnamese words in images